 Follow the original Long Island recipe, but make these additions and/or substitutions.

-- Cherry Long Island - Use cherry vodka, add 1/2 ounce cherry juice, and substitute lemon lime soda for the cola.
+Use cherry vodka in place of plain vodka, add 1/2 ounce cherry juice, and substitute lemon lime soda for the cola.

-- Long Beach Iced Tea - Substitute cranberry juice for cola and eliminate the lemon juice.
+Add a nice sour element and pretty color.
+Substitute cranberry juice for cola, and eliminate the lemon juice.

-- Blue Long Island - Add 1/2 ounce or more of Blue Curacao (to suit your taste) and top off the glass with sweet and sour mix instead of soda.
+Give this tea a color makeover.
+Add 1/2 ounce or more of blue curaçao (to suit your taste) and top off the glass with sweet and sour mix instead of soda.

 Origin of This Cocktail